-STATUS Staff submitted a request for \$50,000 to the Texas Historical Commission (THC) in November 2018, with an expected award date in January 2019.
+STATUS On January 25, the Texas Historical Commission (THC) notified staff that THC has recommended a \$45,000 award to help fund the Historic Thematic Context Assessment and Survey of Greater Downtown and Intown Dallas.
 Preservation Dallas and members of the former Preservation Solutions Committee have committed to identifying and raising matching funds by April 2019, although no money has been committed to date.
-Staff will determine the project scope based on funds awarded by THC and raised by these outside entities and release an RFCSP to conduct the survey by March.
+Staff will determine the project scope based on budgeted funds, the THC award, and funds raised by these outside entities and release an RFCSP in March to conduct the survey.
 Staff anticipates the bid will be submitted for City Council consideration in June, with work beginning in July.

-Budget Initiative Tracker HUMAN & SOCIAL NEEDS
+HUMAN & SOCIAL NEEDS